cjohansen/austin-repl-example/Readme.md

 # Using the Austin REPL to connect to your app

-This is a minimal-ish example of getting a ClojureScript REPL connected to your live app.
+This is a minimal-ish example of getting an [Austin](https://github.com/cemerick/austin) ClojureScript REPL connected to your live app.
 It's extracted from yesterday's talk at [Oslo Socially Functional meetup](http://www.meetup.com/Oslo-Socially-Functional/events/176207202).

 ## Usage